 Skip to content

-In terms of Weapons and Ammunition Management (WAM), the country notably benefitted from emergency responses by UNMAS, MAG, ICRC, and Handicap International after the dramatic explosion of the Mpila military munition depot in Brazzaville in 2012.[6]
+In terms of weapons and ammunition management, the country notably benefitted from emergency responses by the UN Mine Action Service (UNMAS), the Mines Advisory Group (MAG), the International Committee of the Red Cross (ICRC) and Handicap International after the dramatic explosion of the Mpila military munition depot in Brazzaville in 2012.6

-[1] Robert Muggah and Ryan Nichols, « Quoi de neuf sur le front congolais ? Évaluation de base sur la circulation des armes légères et de petit calibre en République du Congo », Small Arms Survey, 2007, https://www.smallarmssurvey.org/sites/default/files/resources/SAS-SR08-Congo-Brazzaville.pdf.
+1 Robert Muggah and Ryan Nichols, Quoi de neuf sur le front congolais ? Évaluation de base sur la circulation des armes légères et de petit calibre en République du Congo (Geneva: Small Arms Survey, 2007), https://www.smallarmssurvey.org/sites/default/files/resources/SAS-SR08-Congo-Brazzaville.pdf.

 Launch the country dashboard